gabhijeetxsingh/empmanagement/README.md

 # empmanagement
-Simple employee management made with nodejs with express
+Simple employee management made with nodejs and express